New Microsoft CEO Nadella impresses Wall Street, stresses challenges

+* Rocky mountain dealerships inc. (tsx:rme) announces 2016 fourth quarter and year-end results

-SEATTLE Microsoft Corp's (MSFT.O) new chief executive on Thursday won rave reviews for his first public encounter with Wall Street analysts who said he communicated willingness to transform the world's largest software company as it scrambles to catch up in the mobile-computing era.
+SEATTLE, April 24 Microsoft Corp's new chief executive on Thursday won rave reviews for his first public encounter with Wall Street analysts who said he communicated willingness to transform the world's largest software company as it scrambles to catch up in the mobile-computing era.

-He said he is also dealing with the reality of the new tech marketplace in which Microsoft has ceded its market dominance to Apple Inc (AAPL.O) and Google Inc (GOOG.O).
+He said he is also dealing with the reality of the new tech marketplace in which Microsoft has ceded its market dominance to Apple Inc and Google Inc.

 "It is important and valuable to see the company with the fresh perspective, to get grounded both on our current realities and future opportunities," said Nadella.